greencardamom/Numberof/README.md

 Running
 ========

-1. See the file toolforge.txt for how to run on Toolforge.
-2. If not on Toolforge simply run it from cron every x hours like every 4 hours
+1. Run it from cron every x hours.
+See crontab.txt for an example